Plan a Field Trip

 ● Homeschools (with a minimum of 8 youth)

-Interactive stations will be set up throughout the indoor Zoo areas facilitated by our Education staff.
-These stations will include hands-on activities and biofacts and are included in your field trip admission.
-Stations will be open Tuesday through Friday, 10 am to 1 pm on select dates.
+FREE interactive stations will be set up throughout the indoor Zoo areas, facilitated by our Education staff.
+These stations will feature hands-on activities and biofacts and are open on select dates from Tuesday through Friday, 10 am to 1 pm.

 Themes this year include: